-Hospice care is a wonderful service for older adults who could benefit from a focus on managing pain and symptoms for improved quality of life.
+Hospice care is an excellent service for older adults who could benefit from a focus on managing pain and symptoms for improved quality of life.

 But the biggest myth about hospice care is that it’s only for people who are expected to pass away within days or weeks – which isn’t true.

-In fact, hospice offers a number of services that help both seniors and caregivers.
+In fact, hospice offers several services that help both seniors and caregivers.

-For example, visiting nurses eliminate the need to go to the doctor’s office and families can get help with personal care tasks like bathing.
-It also includes emotional and spiritual support for both seniors and families, and 24/7 on-call help.
+For example, visiting nurses eliminate the need to go to the doctor’s office, and families can receive assistance with personal care tasks such as bathing.
+It also provides emotional and spiritual support for both seniors and their families, along with 24/7 on-call assistance.

 However, not all hospice companies are equal.
-Some will provide wonderful care and others can result in negative experiences.
+Some will provide excellent care, while others can lead to negative experiences.

-To find the best one to care for your older adult, we share important questions to ask when choosing a hospice provider.
+To find the best one to care for your older adult, we share essential questions to ask when choosing a hospice provider.

-This list of questions cover the basics, additional costs, Medicare coverage, services for patients, and services for the family.
+This list of questions covers the basics, additional costs, Medicare coverage, patient services, and family services.

 1. Are they recommended by family, friends, or health professionals you know?